pc592/FiveNightsAtGates/README.txt

 Nov 23:
 No idea what's up with .mli's or anything, but created engine2.ml to select just the functions that we want/need.
-Also ended up having to change the types of some things and adding fields, etc. Still need to continue adding to engine2.ml to get everything else we need, eg 'do.
-Will work on it when possible, or maybe one of you guys will get to it.
-Put failwiths on functions that need to be implemented.
+Also ended up having to change the types of some things and adding fields, etc. Put failwiths on functions that need to be implemented.

+Nov 24: Attempted make play and ran into system error, not sure why....
+Also not 100% certain interface is correct.
+Will need to implement async soon, probably, if the game itself will run without problems, as the next step in the game would be monsters/time/battery, which all need to be asynced in.

 NOTE:
 IF you want to check more types with make check, open checktypes.sh and add